-It has been argued that comparative law scholarship has 'signally failed' to provide an overarching theory of international criminal procedure and, in particular, 'to offer guidance to the international tribunals in their struggle to develop a truly global concept of justice capable of mobilizing universal aspirations for the defeat of impunity for grave crimes.'
-However, it is questionable whether it is legitimate at all to ascribe to the comparative law discipline the function of providing such guidance.
+See e.g. C. Safferling, Towards an International Criminal Procedure (Oxford: Oxford University Press, 2001) 5 ('The search for an international criminal procedure has to be based on the two main systems of national criminal procedure, namely the Anglo-American and the Continental European tradition.'); G. Gordon, 'Toward an International Criminal Procedure: Due Process Aspirations and Limitations' (2007) 45(3) Columbia Journal capable of mobilizing universal aspirations for the defeat of impunity for grave crimes.'83 However, it is questionable whether it is legitimate at all to ascribe to the comparative law discipline the function of providing such guidance.
 If any conclusion can be drawn from the debates in international criminal procedure, it is that this approach would rather perpetuate the detrimental divisiveness that has long been a hallmark in this field.

 Strictly speaking, comparative criminal procedure is not a suitable or appropriate normative framework in international criminal procedure.
-Its dichotomies and models are meant to facilitate the understanding and classifications of national systems and do not speak to the optimal translations of values, needs, and challenges of the enterprise of international criminal justice into procedural arrangements.
+He dichotomies and models are meant to facilitate the understanding and classifications of national systems and do not speak to the optimal translations of values, needs, and challenges of the enterprise of international criminal justice into procedural arrangements.
 If comparative law is invoked in the critical appraisal of procedural law and practice of international criminal tribunals or as guidance for reform, it has to be supplemented by considerations with a normative import.
 Whilst international criminal procedure can conclusively be critiqued from the 'adversarial' perspective or 'inquisitorial' perspectives, any such evaluation will be bereft of credibility in the absence of a justification for adopting that perspective as the frame of reference.
 Insofar as the superiority of the system is grounded on the normative ideas internal to it, such justification will not be forthcoming.